 - Alecto (Carrow) – In Greek mythology, Alecto was one of the Furies.
 Her name is derived from the Greek alektos, meaning "unceasing in anger."

-- Alphard (Black) – This is perhaps derived from the dominant star in the constellation Hydra, commonly represented as a water snake (a Slytherin reference?).
-Alphard can mean “the heart of the serpent” or in Arabic, “the solitary one.”
+- Alphard (Black) – This is perhaps derived from the only bright star in the constellation Hydra, commonly represented as a water snake (a Slytherin reference?).
+Alphard can mean "the heart of the serpent" or in Arabic, "the solitary one."
 It lies to the southwest of the brighter star Regulus.